jackweight1-afk/GetResett/replit.md

 # Replit.md - GetReset Wellness Platform

 ## Overview
-GetReset is a B2B corporate wellness platform providing science-backed, 60-90 second reset sessions for workplace mental and physical wellbeing.
-The platform includes a public marketing website, an upcoming iOS app, a three-tiered corporate wellness solution ("GetReset for Business"), and a Super Admin Dashboard for platform management.
-The core offering involves guided reset sessions for various emotional states, with corporate employees receiving unlimited access based on monthly invoicing per employee.
+GetReset is a **pure B2B corporate wellness platform** providing science-backed, 60-90 second reset sessions for workplace mental and physical wellbeing.
+Access is 100% corporate code-based - no individual signups, trials, or subscriptions.
+The platform includes a public marketing website (consumer-friendly for traffic generation), an upcoming iOS app, and a Super Admin Dashboard for platform management.
+The business model: Super admin creates organizations and generates unique corporate codes for £5.99/employee/month (monthly invoicing).
+Companies distribute codes to employees who get instant unlimited access.
 The business vision is to provide accessible, impactful wellness tools to corporate environments, enhancing employee wellbeing and productivity.

 ## User Preferences
 Preferred communication style: Simple, everyday language.